 To call internationally is much more complicated.
-If you have a foolproof method, please let me know but I tried What’s App, Skype, Facebook & FaceTime.
-I had 1 conversation that worked with my sister (on Facebook Messenger) and after that nothing except the tantalising sound of both of us saying “Hello” before we were cut off.
+If you have a foolproof method, please let me know.
+I tried What’s App, Skype, Facebook & FaceTime.
+I had 1 conversation that worked with my sister (on Facebook Messenger).
+After that nothing except the tantalising sound of both of us saying “Hello” before we were cut off.

-When I was leaving to fly to the Bahamas, my flight was delayed by 4 hours so I missed my connection.
+When I was leaving to fly to the Bahamas, my flight was delayed by 4 hours.
+It meant that I missed my connection.
 I was due to be met at the airport & wanted to let them know.
-I tried everything – my mobile, the public phones, the officials at the airport, the airline staff to try & get the message through (Wi-Fi not available in the airport).
+I tried everything – my mobile, the public phones, the officials at the airport, the airline staff to try & get the message through.
+Wi-Fi was not available in the airport.
 None worked.

 What else can you expect?

 I never became very good at it but loved every minute.
-If you fancy a laugh at a very tall woman (with a much smaller man) & many more arms than everyone else appears to have, you can see the (not very impressive!) fruits of my labour in my Video Diary – Sue Does Salsa!
+If you fancy a laugh at a very tall woman (with a much smaller man) & many more arms than everyone else appears to have, you can see the (not very impressive!) fruits of my labour in my Video.

 If you want to see how it’s supposed to be done, find a club anywhere you are & watch.
 To see Cubans all together in a venue dancing salsa is a beautiful, inspiring & joyous experience.
 Be prepared to be asked to dance & put your inhibitions behind you.
 No matter how good (or bad) you are you will have a brilliant time.

-“In the more tourist spots English is spoken but for the more authentic experience I would recommend learning at least a little Spanish before you go.
+“In the more tourist spots English is spoken.
+However, I would recommend learning at least a little Spanish before you go.
 If you’d like to learn while you’re there I would thoroughly recommend an immersive course (3 ½ hours 1:1 every morning – it was intense, but my Spanish improved rapidly & prepared me for my travels brilliantly).”